radareorg/radare2-book/analysis/types.md

 ````

-The return value of `malloc` may differ between two emulations, so you have to set the hint for return value manually using `ahr` command, so run `tl` or `taa` command after setting up the return value hint.
+The return value of `malloc` may differ between two emulations, so you have to set the hint for return value manually using `ahr` command, so run `tl` or `aat` command after setting up the return value hint.

 ```
 [0x000006da]> ah?